pheryjs/phery/README.md

 Helper static method to create any element with AJAX enabled.
 Check sources, phpDocs or an IDE code hinting for a better scoop and detailed info <http://phery-php-ajax.net/docs/class-Phery.html#_link_to>
-When creating this element, if you use `data-related`, you can merge multiple forms in one AJAX call
+When creating this element, if you use `data-phery-related`, you can merge multiple forms in one AJAX call

 ```php
 <?php echo Phery::link_to('link title', 'function_name', array('class' => 'red', 'href' => '/url')); ?>